Last Updated — 9 June 2026

 What is Irish Rail proposing to do?

 Of eight options assessed, Irish Rail selected the route that causes the most harm to local residents.
-Option 7 would pass directly through private residential gardens, requiring the compulsory acquisition of garden land and the felling of mature native trees that have stood for generations.
+Option 7 would pass directly through private residential front gardens, requiring the compulsory acquisition of garden land and the felling of mature native trees that have stood for generations.

 🌳